 SAST is a form of security testing that analyzes your source code to identify possible security vulnerabilities.
 It scans applications before you compile the code so it can more easily find areas where a hacker could execute an SQL injection or cross-site scripting (XSS) attempt or places where your app is most likely to mishandle data.

-One of the greatest benefits of SAST is that developers can use it early in the SDLC.
+One of the most significant benefits of SAST is that developers can use it early in the SDLC.
 In turn, this can shorten the development lifecycle and make your application more secure because you’ll be able to improve your code quality early on.

 SCA is a test that developers and software security specialists can use to identify the open-source components within a software application.
-SCA tools like Kiuwan analyze your codebase, inventory its third-party components, and monitor them against known open-source libraries and vulnerabilities.
-Kiuwan can follow this process automatically so developers can take action faster.
+SCA tools, such as Kiuwan, analyze your codebase, inventory its third-party components, and monitor them against known open-source libraries and vulnerabilities.
+Kiuwan can automate this process, allowing developers to take action more quickly.

-All of these steps have the overarching goal of deterring hackers from using your app’s open-source components to break into it, steal data, and otherwise cause major security problems.
+All of these steps have the overarching goal of deterring hackers from using your app’s open-source components to compromise it, steal data, and otherwise cause significant security issues.

 Using SCA makes it easier to develop a comprehensive incident response plan, continuously monitor your application’s security posture, and take a proactive approach to updating your application.

 Kiuwan’s cybersecurity risk assessment tools offer multiple security and code analysis capabilities to keep your application secure from every angle.
 They also feature a range of integration capabilities.
-These tools make it easier to cross-reference databases of known vulnerabilities so you can always be sure your code meets the highest quality standards.
+These tools facilitate cross-referencing databases of known vulnerabilities, ensuring your code consistently meets the highest quality standards.

 Some of the other integrations and capabilities Kiuwan offers include:

 Kiuwan enables developers to implement seamless SAST, SCA, and static code analysis testing in all phases of the development cycle.
-It enables your team to maximize their test coverage and create higher-quality code without having to purchase multiple testing tools and find ways to integrate them all with the different phases of your development process.
+It enables your team to maximize test coverage and create higher-quality code without having to purchase multiple testing tools and integrate them across the different phases of your development process.
 In turn, it’ll be much easier to shift left in the development cycle and create a higher-quality app.

 Ready to see how Kiuwan’s suite of cybersecurity testing tools can make your application safer for your team and users?
-Request a free demo today and discover what our testing capabilities can do for your app.
+Request a free demo today and discover how our testing capabilities can benefit your app.